-A Guide to Diamond Fluorescence: A Hidden Advantage in Diamonds
+What Is Diamond Fluorescence?
+A Guide to a Hidden Advantage

 A misunderstood natural phenomenon, diamond fluorescence can enhance beauty, indicate authenticity, and offer hidden value.

-Vintage diamond necklaces in natural light and UV light showing thier fluorescence.
-(Credit GIA)
+Vintage diamond necklaces in natural light and UV light showing their fluorescence.
+(Courtesy of GIA)

 When the term “fluorescence” appears in diamond grading reports, online, or in discussions with your jeweler, it typically leaves most shoppers confused.
 What exactly is fluorescence, and should it affect your choice when purchasing a diamond?
 The truth is that most people misunderstand fluorescence, which stands as one of the natural diamond’s most complex and mesmerizing characteristics.
 The knowledgeable buyer can leverage fluorescence to gain beauty, rarity, and even price benefits.